 05 of 10

 In Chinese culture, chicken forms part of the symbolism of the dragon and Phoenix.
 At a Chinese wedding, chicken's feet (sometimes referred to as phoenix feet) are often served with dragon foods such as lobster.
-Chicken is also popular at Chinese New Year, symbolizing a good marriage and the coming together of families (serving the bird whole emphasizes family unity).
+Chicken is also popular at Lunar New Year, symbolizing a good marriage and the coming together of families (serving the bird whole emphasizes family unity).

 06 of 10